Schinzel/web-blocks/README.md

 - A web framework
 - A component framework

-# Problem to solve

 # Web Framework
 ## Features
 - File-based routing system.
+- Each endpoint supports both GET and POST requests and the arguments can be passed as:
+  - Query parameters
+  - Request body

 - Implement the interfaces
-  - IPageResponseHandler - For handling page requests
+  - IPageResponseHandler.getResponse():String - For handling page requests
-  - IApiEndpointResponseHandler - For handling API requests
+  - IApiEndpointResponseHandler.getResponse():Any - For handling API requests

 ## Benefits